Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 A supplier is risky because it was never properly verified.

-That is why most supplier decisions fail before production even begins.
+That is why supplier verification must happen before production begins.

 What Supplier Verification Actually Means